 The advantages of NVMe/FC over SCSI-FCP are not as stark as the comparison between NVMe/RoCE and iSCSI, because FC HBAs already offload a lot of the data movement for SCSI-FCP.
 For example, we already achieve latencies as low as 250us on FC even before NVMe-oF.
 But the advantages of NVMe in having a lighter stack and offering multiple queues still exist, and we’re excited to unlock those host-side benefits for FC.

 Therefore, in a future release we plan to add support for NVMe/FC to FlashArray.
 The current FlashArray//X hardware is ready for NVMe, and enabling NVMe/FC will just require a Purity software upgrade, which is of course always evergreen – NVMe/FC won’t be a cost-added licensed feature!

-At Pure, we caught the NVMe wave early.
-Two generations of FlashArray//M have shipped with NVMe NVRAM modules since way back in 2015, FlashArray//X was the first enterprise all-NVMe AFA in 2017, and this week at Pure//Accelerate, we announced an entire family of FlashArray//X products that will provide NVMe goodness and ease of upgradeability for all workloads.
-We’re excited to continue to drive the storage industry to fully end-to-end NVMe arrays!
+At Pure, we caught the wave early.
+Two generations of FlashArray//M have shipped with NVMe NVRAM modules since way back in 2015, FlashArray//X was the first enterprise all-NVMe AFA in 2017, and this week at Pure//Accelerate, we announced an entire family of FlashArray//X products that will provide goodness and ease of upgradeability for all workloads.
+We’re excited to continue to drive the storage industry to fully end-to-end arrays!